 Diagnostic Addiction Assessment

 Patients who are assessed as physically dependent are further screened by our physicians for Outpatient Detox.
-Our physician’s evaluation will include a comprehensive medical history, physical examination, and laboratory studies.
+Our physician’s evaluation will include a comprehensive medical history, physical examination, and lab tests.
 Patients with more severe or complicated withdrawal symptoms are referred to an inpatient, hospital-grade detox.
-In most cases, an internist on our staff can manage these client detoxes.
+In most cases, however, an internist on our staff can manage client detoxes.
 Approximately 75% of dependent patients will be eligible for outpatient treatment with medication-assisted detoxification at Northland.